 Sempervivum heuffelii 'Purple Haze'

-Sempervivum heuffelii 'Purple Haze' is a perennial succulent with a unique rosette of flat, rounded leaves with pointed tips.
-The rosettes are up to 6 inches (15 cm) in diameter.
-The leaves are grey to green with a dark purple hue.
+Sempervivum heuffelii 'Purple Haze' is a small succulent that forms rosettes of flat rounded leaves with a pointed tip.
+The rosettes grow up to 6 inches (15 cm) in diameter.
+Leaves are grey to green with a dark purple hue.

 USDA hardiness zones 8a to 11b: from 10 °F (−12.2 °C) to 50 °F (+10 °C).